darkn3rd/oop-tut/objective-c/objc-1/b00.declare/README.md

-# A.0.0 Declaration
+# B.0.0 Instance Variable and Accessors
 **© 2014 by Joaquín Menchaca**

 ## Purpose

 This tutorial demonstrates the following lessons:

- 1. Declare a class
+ 1. Declare a class with the following
-    * Create a field (instance variable)
+    * an field (instance variable)
-    * Create methods:
-      * Accessor to get data
-      * Mutator to set data
+    * two methods to get and set data
- 2. Create an object (Instantiation)
+ * Create an object (Instantiation)
- 3. Initialize object data
+ * Initialize object data using accessor
- 4. Retrieve information from Object
+ * Retrieve instance variable values using accessor

 # Notes

-All fields in Objective-C default to `protected` and are thus only accessible by this class and derived (children) classes.

-This lesson purposefully creates methods of `setName` and `getName` to illustrate mutators (setters) and accessors (getters).

-# Terminology and Naming Conventions

-In the Apple's [Coding Guidelines for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.pdf), setters and getters are both referred to as *accessors*.

-In their guideline `getName` should just be called `name` instead.
-The method called `setName` is alright.
+In the Objective-C community, accessors (getters and setters) are called `name` and `setName` for the getter and setter for a `protected` instance variable called `_name`.
+This is different than other languages, where the getter would be called `getName`. and accessors (getters).